walmartlabs/lumbar/docs/lumbar.md

 #### Module extensibility through Plugins ####

+[TODO Move all this into their own plugin doc files]

+[TODO Some code doesn't like when its loaded within a scope object. might be good to have an example and explain why.]

-The “global” flag controls the scoping rules that are applied by the scope plugin.
+The _global_ flag controls the scoping rules that are applied by the scope plugin.
 For example, some code doesn’t like when its loaded within a scope object.
 This is particularly true usually for browser focused 3rd party libraries.
 With this flag set, it will force the library to be loaded as normal.

 The package-config plugin lets you set an arbitrary config object from the command line.
 This lets you create dev and production config at build time.